21 Fran: New Neighbours

 “I come from the eighteenth century, from a country you would know as Tibet.
 We met English missionaries who taught us your language.
 We welcomed foreigners to our monastery.
 We learnt many languages from those who stayed with us and much about the different religions.”

 Fran recalled how she had felt toward ‘foreigners’ in the Previous Age.
-A Bangladeshi family had moved across the road from them in the 1960s, and she felt a sudden rush of shame as she remembered how she had called them names behind their backs and how white children had thrown stones at them.
+A Bangladeshi family had moved in across the road from them in the 1960s, and she felt a sudden rush of shame as she remembered how she had called them names behind their backs and how white children had thrown stones at them.

 “Well, it’s certainly strange that we’re all here together now, isn’t it?” she said, trying to change the subject.